AleksandarShishkov/.js-FishTank/README.md

 Creating a FishTank with 20 fishes in that swim on random sides using JavaScript.

-When the mouse is clicked somewhere on the tank, the fishes gather on that location.
+When the mouse is clicked somewhere in the tank, the fishes gather on that location.

 The fishes also rotate depending on the direction they are swimming at.